rxm/fslogger/ReadMe.md

 # Write pBit detections to files

-> **Version 0.1.4** of fslogger, a Node server that writes POST requests to a file translating DeepXi JSON into ArcSight CEF
+> **Version 0.1.5** of fslogger, a Node server that writes POST requests to a file translating DeepXi JSON into ArcSight CEF

 ## Installing

 This is still a 0.1 version of the server script.
 It still needs a few auxiliary scripts, such as monitoring.
 The CEF format emitted is still in development.
 Time conversions make the assumption that the host running the server and the ArcSight instance are in the same timezone.

 The script `fslogger.js` has been tested with Node v6.4.0 and Node v8.9.3.
 To install it a few parameters need to be configured in `fslogger.conf` that needs to be in the directory from where the script is launched.
 This is controlled by the string in `configPath` in the script.
+If the configuration file is not found, a message is emitted and the server continues with its defaults.

 port
 : the port the server will listen on.
 Set to 8888.
 A working installation may require setting it to 80.